-Are you a woman with a degree or PhD in a STEM subject and passionate about your study?
-You could receive a scholarship to study a master's degree, or an early academic fellowship, in a science, technology, engineering or mathematics programme at a leading UK university.
+Are you a woman with a degree in a STEM subject and passionate about your study?
+You could receive a scholarship to study a master's degree in a science, technology, engineering or mathematics programme at a leading UK university.

-For the third year, the British Council is launching its Women in STEM scholarship programme in partnership with 21 UK universities with the aim of benefiting women from the Americas, South Asia, East Asia, western Balkans, central Asia, Brazil, Egypt, Mexico, and Turkey.
+Now in its third year, the British Council Women in STEM Scholarships programme is working in partnership with 19 UK universities with the aim of benefiting women from the Americas, South Asia, East Asia, Western Balkans, Central Asia, Brazil, Egypt, Mexico, and Turkey.

 We are looking for women with a background in STEM, who can demonstrate their need for financial support and who wish to inspire future generations of women to pursue careers in STEM.

 Why a scholarship programme?

 This scholarship programme aims to increase opportunities in STEM for girls and women, and according to data from the UN Scientific Education and Cultural Organization (UNESCO), in 2019 fewer than 30 percent of researchers worldwide are women and only 30 percent of female students select STEM-related fields in higher education, but this number has slowly been gaining momentum with it currently siting at 35% (Anon, 2022).

 A subject breakdown between 2017-18 showed that females studying STEM subjects was particularly low.
 Computer Sciences, Engineering & Technology, with 19% opposed to 81% with males.
 Physical sciences and mathematics and statistics are stronger at 39% and 37% respectively (with their counterparts at 61 and 63% respectively).

 |For both Master’s Scholarships and Early Academic Fellowships (PhD must be completed for fellowships)||India, Pakistan, Bangladesh, Nepal or Sri Lanka,

 Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Thailand and Vietnam